cpbl/pystata-MOVED-TO-GITLAB/README.md

 ordering of variables, and so on, which can be refined without waiting for the estimates to be rerun.

-The LaTeX tables are stored individuall, each in a custom format .tex file which actually includes, as comments for posterity, the entire Stata log file lines for the relevant estimates.
+The LaTeX tables are stored individually, each in a custom format .tex file which actually includes, as comments for posterity, the entire Stata log file lines for the relevant estimates.